 - It’s free unless you want to pay for it.

 A little more on the “free” part.
-MakeMKV is one of the most famous, and longest standing beta programs in software history.
-WinZip and WinRAR being the other two that immediately come to mind.
+MakeMKV is one of the most famous, and longest-standing beta programs in software history.
+WinZip and WinRAR are the other two that immediately come to mind.
 In these cases, a Beta program is like a trial version with some decreased functionality.
 If you like it, the idea is that you pay for it to support the developers and unlock the extra features.

 With the MakeMKV beta, once the 60-day trial expired, you could usually uninstall the program and download it again from their website – essentially having a permanent, unlimited beta version for as long as you repeated the process.
 I bought the program because I used it enough to justify the purchase, and because I really think the developers deserve something for making this program.